forestgrape/coronavirus/index.md

 # Immune Protection with a Focus on Coronaviruses

-[in work and incomplete] Only some topics and findings of the immune protection relevant for other parts of [this site](#home) are described.
+[in work and incomplete] Selected topics of the immune protection relevant for other parts of [this site](#home) are described.
-> The immune system describes organs and processes that keep the body clean by getting rid of unwanted things.
+> The immune system denotes organs and processes that keep the body and metabolism free of unwanted things either by preventing entry or getting rid of them.

+Nearly all forms of life have some immune mechanisms.
+Even viruses encode proteins to stop the host immune system from interferring with their metabolism.

+A lot of completely different immune mechanism have evolved in the different forms of life.
+Immune mechanism can be classified according to various criteria:
+- protection location: local or global
+- immune mechanism: physical, biological or chemical
+- immune specificity:
+    * broad:
+        - intracellular processes from eukaryotes targeting single stranded DNA
+        - skin: keep everything out
+    * specific:
+        - antibodies: target specific proteins
+        - membranes: only permeable for specific substances
+- mechanism of specificity:
+    * blacklistening: Targeting anything known to be bad.
+Things known to be bad are the blacklist.
+    * whitelistening: Targeting anything not known to be good.
+Things known to be good are the whitelist.

+## Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
 * entire body (e.g. fever, circulating antibodies or the skin)
-* tissue specific (e.g. local inflammation)
+* tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
 * cell level (intra cellular processes).
-The oldest form of protection that develop already in prokaryotes.
+The oldest form of protection that developed already in prokaryotes.

-## physical protections
+### physical protections
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
 * acidic fluids (e.g. stomach acid)
 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

+## immune specificity
+[in work]
 The responsive part of the immune system is classified into two parts an unspecific and a specific part.
-## innate/general immune system
+### innate/general immune system
 The unspecific part is the larger part.
 It consists of variety of mechanism:
 * the skin protecting large parts of the body
 * mucus in various parts of the body.

-## specific/trained immune system
+### specific/trained immune system
 A collection of immune cells which can target substances which have been learned to be unwanted, where unwanted can mean:
 - foreign substances
 - cells that are considered out of order